Falmouth Art Gallery: Education

 The gallery runs year-round regular free workshops for a wide range of visitors including families, babies and toddlers, schools and community groups.
 They particularly welcome visits from special needs groups and adults with severe learning difficulties.

 Awards and recognition

 Falmouth Art Gallery has been nominated for or won 19 major awards including The Guardian newspaper Kids in Museums Award 2006 (Winner), the Sandford Award for Heritage Education, and the Gulbenkian Prize, Britain's most prestigious arts award.

-Falmouth Art Gallery has gained national recognition for its innovative education programme.
-It was recently selected as one of four national flagship schemes by the Government's Museums and Galleries Lifelong Learning Initiative.
-The gallery welcomes a wide range of groups from Surestart toddlers to Age Concern senior citizens.